Kindergarten Registration for the 2021-2022 School Year

 A. Children who will be 6 years old by August 15th of the first grade year may enroll directly into first grade.
 Students who are entering Hampton Township Schools for the first time as first graders are encouraged to register early.
-Parents may drop off registration materials during the kindergarten registration days, held annually in February, or anytime thereafter.
+Parents may register at any time using the remote registration link above.

 Q. What do I need in order to register for Kindergarten?

 A. Please use the remote registration link above to complete the registration packet.
 You will need to upload copies of the following documents:

 - Visa or Passport

 2. Two Proofs of Residency one from list A and one from list B

 - A: closing documents, lease agreement, rent receipt, or district residency form